ziutek/kview/README.md

 Next launch your browser and open the URL: http://127.0.0.1:9999

-You can try [this link](http://195.74.48.3:9999/) first, if you're wondering whether or not to install kview.
+You can try [this link](http://195.74.48.3:9999/) first, if you want to see a sample application in action.